-- When sufficient oxygen is present, muscle cells produce energy from a metabolic process known as aerobic respiration. - When the exercise is sufficiently intense or prolonged such that there is an oxygen deficit, muscle cells use an alternative anaerobic process that produces lactate. - For many years, it was erroneously thought that muscle fatigue during strenuous exercise was due to a build up of lactic acid.
+- When sufficient oxygen is present, muscle cells produce energy from a metabolic process known as aerobic respiration. - When the exercise is sufficiently intense or prolonged such that there is an oxygen deficit, muscle cells use an alternative anaerobic process that produces lactate (lactic acid).
+Note that pigeons use a metabolic pathway for energy that uses fat and does not produce lactate after the first hour of flight. - For many years, it was erroneously thought that muscle fatigue during strenuous exercise was due to a build up of lactic acid.
 We now know that there are several factors that contribute to fatigue, but how a cell utilizes and/or regulates lactate levels can influence race performance.